 Calendar of side events

-A schedule of side events organized by Permanent Missions and United Nations entities has been posted on the UN Women website and will be updated regularly: http://www.unwomen.org/csw/csw57/side-events
+A schedule of side events organized by Permanent Missions and United Nations entities has been posted on the UN Women website: http://www.unwomen.org/csw/csw57/side-events

 A schedule of parallel events organized by NGOs has been posted on the website of the NGO Committee on the Status of Women: